jignesht24/Aspnetcore/Blazor/BlazorIntroduction/Readme.md

 Output
 ![alt text](img/4.png "")

 The above output image illustrates the boot process of a Blazor application in Chrome browser.
-It include Blazor' Javascript (blazor.js), Mono’s JavaScript library (mono.js) to bootstrap the Mono runtime (mono.wasm) in WebAssembly, application dll (testApp.dll) and .net framework dlls.
+It include Blazor' Javascript (blazor.js), Monoâ€™s JavaScript library (mono.js) to bootstrap the Mono runtime (mono.wasm) in WebAssembly, application dll (testApp.dll) and .net framework dlls.

 Blazor is not a new Silverlight but there is difference, it does not require a any plugin.
 It uses Mono's IL linker to reduce the size of your application.
 As describe earlier WebAssembly is supported by most of the latest browser.
 Please refer following image to know more about the browser supports.
-I have taken this reference from [here] (https://developer.mozilla.org/en-US/docs/WebAssembly)
+I have taken this reference from [here](https://developer.mozilla.org/en-US/docs/WebAssembly)

 ![alt text](img/5.png "")